Skip to main content

 “This man is here to help the village.”
 She said as the man nodded at Aniruddha and started the motor.
 “This is Fokir Majhi.”
 Bondita sat down on the edge with her legs folded up, prompting Aniruddha to sit facing her in the same posture.

 “So, a lawyer…” She spoke as he nodded.
 “Do you know what that is?”
 She shook her head, a little unsure.
 “I have seen that Cinema… Kanoon.”
 She recollected a cinema that was shown by the Panchayat, which had a courtroom drama.
-Thamma had explained it to her while they sat on the last row of women, watching it late into the evening.
+Thamma had explained it to her while they sat in the last row of women, watching it late into the evening.

 “Well, suppose a man is caught stealing by the police, but he says he did not do it, right?
 That makes him the accused.
 He is taken to a judge… You know what that is?”
 She nodded.
 “Thamma tells me all kinds of things.
-She can read and write too.”
+She can read and write, too.”
 Aniruddha smiled, pleased.

 “Well, a lawyer’s job is to prove he did it if he is appearing as a prosecution and to prove that his client was wrongly framed if he is the defendant of the accused.”